Open-source appropriate technology: Benefits

-In an article published on Harvard Business Review, Vasilis Kostakis and Andreas Roos argue that the "open-source" model can act as a driver of sustainable development, since it enables localization for communities that do not have the resources to tempt commercial developers to provide local versions of their products, thus minimizing the need to ship materials over long distances and organizing material activities accordingly.
+In an article published on Harvard Business Review, Vasilis Kostakis and Andreas Roos argue that the "open-source" model can act as a driver of sustainable development since it enables localization for communities that do not have the resources to tempt commercial developers to provide local versions of their products, minimizing the need to ship materials over long distances and organizing material activities accordingly.
 Local manufacturing would also make maintenance easier and encourage manufacturers to design products to last as long as possible.
-The technology can be free as in "gratis" as well as free as in "libre", an important consideration for developing communities.
-According to the lateral scaling concepts of Jeremy Rifkin, it thus optimizes the sharing of knowledge and design as there are no patent costs to pay for.
+The technology can be both "gratis" and "libre," i.e., free of both the monetary cost and contractual restrictions often associated with commercial technologies and patents.
+That freedom can be an important consideration for developing communities.
+According to the concepts of Jeremy Rifkin, it thus optimizes the sharing of knowledge and design as there are no patent costs to pay for.

 Ethical considerations

 For solutions, many researchers, companies, and academics work on products meant to assist sustainable development.
-The ethics of information sharing in this context has been explored in depth.
+The ethics of information sharing in this context have been explored in depth.